noorsattarnoor/Text-to-realistic-image/README.md

 Quick start: open `Encryption and decryption code.ipynb`, run cells in order.
 The notebook auto-discovers files from the two folders (alphabetical pairing), generates the fake images, and writes `encryption_manifest.json`.
 Then run the decryption cells to restore the cipher and the plaintext (hash MATCH expected).

+Notes:
-Notes: use lossless outputs; avoid re-encoding; do not publish real encryption_manifest.json (it contains the key in hex).
+1. use lossless outputs; avoid re-encoding; do not publish real encryption_manifest.json (it contains the key in hex).
+2. Use google colab (https://colab.research.google.com/) to run the codes.